Geomatyx/Eagloo-DEM-modification-software/README.md

 ### 6.3 | Co-registration, Interpolation, Errors
 The functions used for co-registration, interpolation, and calculating errors of the digital elevation models (DEMs) are from the [xDEM](https://github.com/GlacioHack/xdem) package (under MIT license).
+Sources:
+xDEM: Zenodo

+Related study:

+    Coregistration:
+        Horizontal shift from aspect/slope relationship of Nuth and Kääb (2011), Iterative closest point (ICP) of Besl and McKay (1992), Bias correction:
+        Along-track multi-sinusoidal noise by basin-hopping of Girod et al. (2017), Uncertainty analysis:
+        Heteroscedasticity and multi-range correlations from stable terrain of Hugonnet et al. (2022), Terrain attributes:
+        Slope, aspect and hillshade of either Horn (1981) or Zevenbergen and Thorne (1987), Profile, plan and maximum curvature of Zevenbergen and Thorne (1987), Topographic position index of Weiss (2001),
+        Terrain ruggedness index of either Riley et al. (1999) or Wilson et al. (2007), Roughness of Dartnell (2000),
+        Rugosity of Jenness (2004),
+        Fractal roughness of Taud et Parrot (2005).

 <br><br>

 ### 6.4 | PDF